qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - easy to setup for all types of email accounts
 - easy to use and setup interface is great
 - easy install and setup
-- best email client at all very easy to setup easy to use with a very enjoyable i
+- best email client at all very easy to setup easy to use with a very enjoyable
 - quick to setup and easy to use
 - this is the best by far easy to use and setup accounts
 - easy setup and got all i need